pierremrtn/neat/README.md

 **Wants to contribute ?** I'm happy to discuss about what feature to add next !

 I've published this package recently, help in one of the following area is appreciated:
- * **Improving the README**: English is not my native language, any helps to improve the quality of the readme are welcome !
+ * **Improving the README**: English is not my native language, PRs to improve the quality of the readme are welcome !
- * **Test coverage**: Add some tests, especially for the fieldFilter / widgetNameExtractor is a top priority.
+ * **Test coverage**: Adding some tests, especially for the fieldFilter / widgetNameExtractor is a top priority.
  * **Improve the code generator configuration**: Make code generators more flexible by adding more generation options.
-Parser is actually pretty basic and it probably need a refacto.
+Parser is actually pretty basic and it probably need to be refactored.

 If you like Neat, don't forget to leave a ⭐️ on the repo and share the package !